ChuckBV/La_tracker/README.md

 Like L/A tracker_demo.R, but works with actual hours.

+### La_tracker2.R

+A change was proposed in May 2021 in which the tracker gave and summarized hours as columns of date, hours, and days worked; attached to a 26-PP tracker.
+Implementation was postponed due to problems with the design of this Excel document.

 ## Instructions

 ### 1. Record hours by Pay Period and day in an Excel form

-At the start of the L/A appointment, modifind "La_hr_namelf_y17_pp10.xlsx" with information appropriate for the individual.
+At the start of the L/A appointment, modified "La_hr_namelf_y17_pp10.xlsx" with information appropriate for the individual.
 This is used to keep track of the L/A appointmenmt, and has the advantage of being more reasily compared with webTA